 Missouri Mountain Trail is a 8.7 mile moderately trafficked loop trail located near Granite, Colorado that features a river and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.
 Dogs are also able to use this trail.

 Missouri Mountain (14,067') is accessed from the Missouri Gulch trailhead.
 The trailhead is shared with Mt Belford and Mt Oxford.
 The trail starts with steep switchbacks through the trees before leveling out is Missouri Gulch.
 Another series of steep switchbacks takes you to the Missouri Mountain ridge.
 I walk along the ridge and a little scrambling lead to the summit.

 Missouri Gulch TH : Long trail through a forest, meadow, and ridge to the peak of this 14er.
 The first half of this trail is the same for the trail of Mount Belford and Oxford.
 Had a little bit of everything and was very easy to follow the trail.
 Stay right at both trail sign junctions when in the meadow and be prepared for all the switchbacks!